 There are times in all relationships when things don't run smoothly.
 An affair or betrayal does not have to mean the end of your relationship.
 If you are experiencing relationship issues and are willing to talk honestly and openly in a confidential environment about what is happening, you may find it will help you to understand yourself better, enable you to put things into perspective and find a way through your difficulties.

-My background has been varied and my experience and knowledge includes many years working in the Youth and Community services, in the business sector as a Director and in Education as a Counselling Lecturer, the experience gained has proven to be invaluable in my counselling work.
-It has enabled me to develop a greater awareness and understanding of issues that affect people from all walks of life.
+My background has been varied and my experience and knowledge includes working in schools as a youth worker, in the business sector as a company director, in education as a counselling lecturer and for a number of years I was on the Management Group for a voluntary counselling agency.
+This experience has proven to be invaluable in my counselling work; it has enabled me to develop a greater awareness and understanding of issues that affect people of all ages and from all walks of life.

 Are you struggling with loneliness, feeling exposed, empty and vulnerable?
 Talking about these feelings, acknowledging that they do exist and that what you are feeling is very real can help to ease the pain, it can help you feel a little lighter and more able to find ways to cope.

 Terminal Illness: If you've been diagnosed with a terminal illness, strong emotions and feelings can be overwhelming, you may find it helps to talk to a counsellor who is detached from the situation and is trained to listen and help you work through your feelings.